 My first novel, The Celibate, was published in 1993 and, soon afterwards, I gave up regular theatre reviewing to concentrate on my fiction.
 Pagan and her Parents followed in 1996.
 It was shortlisted for the Lambda award in America where it was retitled Pagan’s Father (prompting several enquiries as to when I would be bringing out the next novel in the Pagan series).
 My third novel, Easter, appeared in 2000, winning the first Waterstone’s Mardi Gras award.
 My fourth novel, Unity, appeared in 2005 and was shortlisted for the Wingate Jewish Quarterly award.
 My fifth novel, A Sea Change, appeared in 2006.
 My sixth novel, The Enemy of the Good, appeared in 2009 and was longlisted for Le Prince Maurice Prize.
 My seventh novel, Jubilate, appeared in February 2011 and my eighth, The Breath of Night, in July 2013.
 My short stories have been published in various magazines and anthologies, and my first collection, Good Clean Fun, came out in 2004.

-I am a regular book reviewer for several newspapers and an occasional arts critic for the BBC.
+I have written book reviews for various newspapers and an occasional arts critic for the BBC.
 I have contributed articles for the Dictionary of National Biography and was for three years a judge of the Somerset Maugham award.
 I was a Harold Hyam Wingate Scholar in 2000, a Royal Literary Fund Fellow in 2001, a Hawthornden Fellow in 2005, and the Leverhulme artist in residence at the Freud museum in 2008.
 I won an Oppenheim-John Downes Memorial Award in 2003 and Arts Council Awards in 2004 and 2007.
 I have lectured on Swan Hellenic cruises around the world.
 One of my greatest privileges – and hardest tasks – to date was to give the 1997 World AIDS Day address in St Martin in the Fields, which led to requests for me to give other such addresses in churches both at home and abroad.

 I was awarded an Honorary DLitt by the University of Chester in March 2013.